Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 Example 2
 ---------
-Pop data from a specific index.
-Note, this operation will consume more execution time than popping from the last index.
+Pop a character from a specific index in the string.
+This operation is more costly than popping from the end of the string.

 .. code-block:: c